-1. Growing to be a Pre-Kindergarten – 8th-grade tuition-free public school open to all students (currently Kindergarten-8th grade)
+1. Kindergarten – 8th-grade tuition-free public school open to all students

-4. Breakfast, lunch and healthy snacks (free for all students regardless of income)
+4. Breakfast and lunch (free for all students regardless of income)

 5. Longer school day than the local district: Monday – Friday 7:40am – 2:30pm